syncfusion-content/wpf-docs/wpf/Maps/Shapes-Color-Customization.md

 ## CustomColorPalette

 Besides the built-in the color palettes, the custom colors can be defined for the color palette.
-The custom colors are defined in the “CustomColors” in “ShapeSetting.”
-CustomColors is the collection property that accepts the “MapColorPalette.”
-To apply the custom colors, “ColorPalette” must be set to “CustomPalette” and CustomColors should be defined.
+The custom colors are defined in the `CustomColors` in `ShapeSetting`.
+CustomColors is the collection property that accepts the `MapColorPalette`.
+To apply the custom colors, `ColorPalette` must be set to `CustomPalette` and CustomColors should be defined.

-MapColorPalette contains a property named “FillBrush”.
+MapColorPalette contains a property named `FillBrush`.
 This property sets the fill color of the shape when custom palette is set.

 {% highlight xaml %}